Simon-Cheek/startup/Notes.md

 - Tech Stack consists of Node.JS, MongoDB, and Caddy2
 - Domain Name is gollab.click ! and had DNS records connected to gollab.click as well as \*.gollab.click to redirect subdomains

-## Assignment 3: Obtain a Secure Connection using Caddy:
+## Assignment 3: Obtain a Secure Connection using Caddy

 - Caddy acts as a router to various servers attached to your domain
 - Caddy also allows for easy obtaining of security certificates (Let's Encrypt)
 - Linux/Ubuntu: when in view mode for a file (vi), use `vi` to enter view mode and then `i` to engage in input mode
 - Linux/Ubuntu: press `esc` to exit view mode and type `exit` to leave to server instance

+## Assignment 4: HTML

+- Table Elements include `<th>` for headers and then a set of `<tr>` rows that match the same number of headers
+- Image elements take either a file path or a direct URL
+- `<aside>` can be used for parts of the website not of principle importance